csitea/tpl-gen/README.md

 The model defines and operating IT environment, based on those 3 attributes.
 It is a simple, but powerful realization of the fact that each IT environment belongs to :
 - at least 1 Organisation ( and preferably there should be 1 Organisation being responsible for it )
-- 1..1 Application from an IT System / Architecture / Operational Perspective
+- 1..1 Application from an IT System / Architecture / Operational Per$ORGctive
 - 1..1 Environment - as by definition and IT Best Practices the environments must be segregated